MicroStrategy/mstrio-py/README.md

 # mstrio: Simple and Secure Access to MicroStrategy Data <!-- omit in toc -->

+**MicroStrategy for Jupyter Extension will no longer be developed and supported and will be removed from the mstrio-py package starting from MicroStrategy One, March 2024.
+You can still use the mstrio-py library and all its current and upcoming features.**

 **mstrio** provides a high-level interface for [Python][py_github] and [R][r_github] and is designed to give **data scientists**, **developers**, and **administrators** simple and secure access to their MicroStrategy environment.
 It wraps [MicroStrategy REST APIs][mstr_rest_docs] into simple workflows, allowing users to fetch data from cubes and reports, create new datasets, add new data to existing datasets, and manage Users/User Groups, Servers, Projects, and more.
 Since it enforces MicroStrategy’s user and object security model, you don’t need to worry about setting up separate security rules.

 With mstrio-py for **data science**, it’s easy to integrate cross-departmental, trustworthy business data in machine learning workflows and enable decision-makers to take action on predictive insights in MicroStrategy Reports, Dossiers, HyperIntelligence Cards, and customized, embedded analytical applications.

 With mstrio-py for **system administration**, it’s easy to minimize costs by automating critical, time-consuming administrative tasks, even enabling administrators to leverage the power of Python to address complex administrative workflows for maintaining a MicroStrategy environment.

 **MicroStrategy for Jupyter** is an extension for Jupyter Notebook which provides a graphical user interface for mstrio-py methods with the help of which user can perform all of the import and export actions without writing a single line of code manually.
-MicroStrategy for Jupyter is contained within mstrio-py package and is available after installation and enabling as Jupyter extension
+MicroStrategy for Jupyter is contained within mstrio-py package and is available after installation and enabling as Jupyter extension.

 # Table of Contents <!-- omit in toc -->